santiagocy6/UFOs/README.md

 As you can see, this filtered the results to only show sightings from New York State.

 You can search with multiple filters!
 For example, if I only wanted to find sightings in the US where the shape is a triangle, I would type 'us' into 'Enter Country' and 'triangle' into 'Enter Shape'.

+I also attached some screenshots where you can see the results that I describe on the analysis.